 Per Capita Income

-Per capita income in Nanaimo has been growing steadily over the last five years.
-Between 2011 and 2013 BC ‘s per capita income grew by 6.9% and Nanaimo’s by 8.3%.
-Nanaimo’s average income grew by 6.9% and BC’s by 5.6% during the same time period.
-Although recent growth rates outpace BC, Nanaimo is still below BC’s average and per capita.
+Per capita income is a measure of the standard of living in a region.
+This indicator is calculated from personal income reported on tax returns and has not been adjusted for inflation.
+It measures the flow of annual income and is not a measure of the stock of wealth.
+This measure will be affected by the sources for income in a region.
+Per Capita income has been growing steadily over the last five years.
+Between 2011 and 2015 BC’s per Capita income grew by 14.7% and Nanaimo’s by 15%.
+Nanaimo’s average income grew by 12.9% and BC’s by 12.1% during the same time period.
+Although recent growth rates out pace BC, Nanaimo is still below BC’s average and per capita income.